Thomas-Ocono/FCC-Certification-Projects/README.md

-This is for organizing all the certification projects I have made for the FreeCodeCamp urriculum
+This is for organizing all the certification projects I have made for the FreeCodeCamp Curriculum